-\The ARNG now offers a 4YR.
+The ARNG now offers a 4YR.
 Dedicated Scholarship called the Minuteman Scholarship (Guidance for the Minuteman Scholarship Campaign will be sent each year in an operations order from U.S. Army Cadet Command (USACC)).
 Cadets are still required to participate in the Simultaneous Membership Program (SMP) with an ARNG unit and drill monthly.
-The Cadet can opt out of ROTC after the first year with no recoupment of ROTC scholarship funds.
-However, if after the first year the Cadet remains in an ROTC program, all ROTC scholarship funds will be recouped.
 All SMP Cadets that leave the ROTC program still have a remaining MSO with the respective component to serve in enlisted status.